stallev/bpoems/docs/prds/main_prd.md

 ### Advanced Requirements

 #### Enhanced User Experience
-31. The system must implement a rating system (1-5 stars) for poems
+31. The system must implement a rating system (1-5 stars) for authenticated users only
-32. The system must allow users to write detailed reviews for poems
+32. The system must allow only authenticated users to write detailed reviews for poems
-33. The system must provide a following system for users to follow poets
+33. The system must provide a following system for authenticated users to follow poets
-34. The system must allow users to create and manage reading lists
+34. The system must allow authenticated users to create and manage reading lists
 35. The system must implement a recommendation algorithm based on user preferences
 36. The system must allow subscribers to receive notifications about new posts from followed authors